epam/edp-gerrit-operator/docs/api.md

-GerritProjectAccessSpec defines the desired state of GerritProjectAccess
+GerritProjectAccessSpec defines the desired state of GerritProjectAccess.

 <table>
     <thead>